 The seven of us were officially released on July 4, 2020, at 11:13 a.m.

 I was happy when we were released.
 Before then, I had heard that the National Association of Nigerian Students, led by the Vice-President, National Affairs, Chidi Ilozobe, had staged a protest in support of us and I looked forward to reading what the national dailies had to say about the case.

 After our release, several peace talks were held to resolve the matter.

 The VC of Madonna University asked the six persons and I to apologize to the school so that our results would be released to enable us to enrol on our National Youth Service Corps (NYSC) program.
 The VC asked us to hold him by his words.

 After another peace meeting held at the Maria Assumpta Cathedral in Owerri, Imo State’s capital city, involving Madonna University’s Deputy VC, Very Rev. Fr.
 Dr Ralph Madu, and the school’s registrar, Fr.
 Dr Oliver Udaya, the seven of us apologized.

 On July 23, 2020, after 17 months of trial, Justice Babatunde Quadri struck out the case from his court.

-I am free, but I am yet to heal.
-My time at Awkuzu SARS was the most horrible experience of my life.
+Like my colleagues, I am free, but I am yet to heal.
+My stay at Awkuzu SARS was the most horrible experience I have ever had in life.